vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-inner-loop/index.md

 That's it!
 You are now developing with Tanzu!

-Throughout this series, you have gone from zero familiarity with VMware Tanzu, to setting up your own local development environment, deploying an application, and updating that application using Tanzu tools.
+Throughout this series, you have gone from zero familiarity with VMware Tanzu to setting up your own local development environment, deploying an application, and updating that application using Tanzu tools.

-## Nest steps
+## Next steps

 There is a lot more to explore now that your environment is ready and functional.
 Perhaps getting a local environment up and running?
 Or maybe setting up DNS so others can collaborate without updating `/etc/hosts`.
 Of course, you will want to deploy your own projects to Tanzu Application Platform and try this flow out again.